Overconcentration Leading to Investment Losses

-While it can look as if the stockbroker diversified a customer’s account, what the financial advisor actually may have done is heavily concentrate a portfolio in investments that are too similar to each other.
+A customer’s account may seem well diversified, but the financial advisor may have actually concentrated a portfolio on investments that are too similar to each other.

-Although overconcentration can be a deliberate and suitable investment strategy for some investors especially those that high-net-worth or institutional investors, this is not an appropriate game plan for most inexperienced and retail investors, including retirees.Some Investments That Can Lead to Significant Losses If They Are Overconcentrated in a Customer’s Account
+In some cases, overconcentration can be a suitable investment strategy for investors, especially those with high net-worth or institutional investors.
+However, it isn’t an appropriate game plan for most inexperienced and retail investors, including retirees.Some Investments That Can Lead to Significant Losses If They Are Overconcentrated in a Customer’s Account

-Below is a comprehensive list of some of the most notable investments that can cause investment losses when a customer’s portfolio is too concentrated in them.
+Below is a comprehensive list of some of the most notable investments that can cause investment losses when a customer’s portfolio is too concentrated on them.

 - Oil and gas investments